vmware-archive/clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 The CI runs three parallel Jobs for performance.

 1. Build and test libraries
-2. Build website and storybook
-3. Build angular dev app
+2. Build angular dev app

 To ensure your PR will pass the CI you can run `yarn run build` which will run all three CI checks locally on your machine.
 This may take several minutes.